Lawrence-Menegus/Predictive-Models-For-Determining-Brain-Stroke/README.md

 <p>Using seaborn, matplotlib and other libraries to create plots and graphs to display visual graphics of the data in a easy to view manor</p>

 ### Machine Learning models Used
-<p>used the models: KNN, Random Forest, Decision Tree.
-Also calcuated and created a prediction using a general Logistic Regression</p>
+<p>Used the models: KNN, Random Forest, Decision Tree.
+Also calculated and  created a prediction using a general Logistic Regression</p>

 ### References
 <p> Brain Stroke Dataset Classification Prediction - jillanisofttech </p>